danny45694/weatherApp/README.md

 # weatherApp

-Thank you for using my reviewing my weather app.
+Thank you for reviewing my weather app.

 Enter city name into input field and click on one of the 2 buttons present.